 You should rely only on the information contained or incorporated by reference in this prospectus.
-We have not authorized any other person to provide you with different or additional information, Jou should not rely on it.
+We have not authorized any other person to provide you with different or additional information.
+If anyone provides you with different or additional information, you should not rely on it.
 You should assume that the information contained or incorporated by reference in this prospectus is accurate as of the date on the front cover of this prospectus or the date of the document incorporated by reference.
 Our business, financial condition, results of operations and prospects may have changed since then.
 We are not making an offer to sell the securities offered by this prospectus in any jurisdiction where the offer or sale is not permitted.